Belly fat is not just a problem because it can look bad.

 What this implies, is that soluble fiber may be particularly effective at reducing the harmful belly fat.

 The best way to get more fiber is to eat a lot of plant foods like vegetables and fruit.
-Legumes are also a good source, as well as some cereals like oats.
+Legumes are also a good source, as well as some cereals like whole oats.

 Exercise is important for various reasons.